What is LLM in Criminal Law: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 LLM in Criminal Law Syllabus

-An LLM in Criminal Law is a one-year postgraduate program that focuses on developing legal principles and enhancing knowledge in criminal law research and academics.
+An LLM in Criminal Law is a one-year postgraduate course that focuses on developing legal principles and enhancing knowledge in criminal law research and academics.
+Plus, LLM in Criminal Law and Forensic Science shares similar curriculum for few subjects.
 The syllabus for an LLM in Criminal Law may include topics such as:

 Semester 1